Simonlee711/Simonlee711.github.io/_pages/alz.md

 One of the first significant steps during the preprocessing was to convert our MRI scans from the NifTI (.nii) format into the png lossless image format.
 Therefore, we used a python script from (OfStack et al., 2021) to perform this conversion for us.
 By performing this critical step, we significantly reduce our dataset from 11.94 Gb to 52.10 Mb, which is a 99.60 \% compression rate.
 We hope that through this size reduction, our model can handle all the data on memory and be trained optimally by not having to feed such a large amount of data during our training process.

 In addition to our file format conversion, we normalized our image data because some MRI scans have varying qualities.
 Neural networks process inputs using small weight values, and inputs with large integer values can disrupt or slow the learning process (Brownlee et al., 2019).
 As such, it is good practice to normalize the pixel values so that each value has a value between 0 and 1.
-Additionally, we also converted the image's shape to 224 x 224 x 3, making it really easy to feed into our Convolutional Neural Network.
+Additionally, we also converted the image's shape to 224 x 224 x 3, making it really easy to feed into our Convolutional Neural Network with no varying sizes.
 Our data can be visualized as seen in the below figure.

 {% include figure image_path="images/projects/data_vis.png" alt="this is a placeholder image" caption="Our labeled brain data" %}

 Lastly, as part of the preprocessing step, we split our images into testing, validation, and training sets.
-We manually performed this split and came to the following breakdown: 1568 images for the training set, 391 images for the validation set, & 419 images for the testing set
+We manually performed this split and came to the following breakdown: 1568 images for the training set, 391 images for the validation set, & 419 images for the testing set.

 # CNN